barryvdh/laravel-ide-helper/README.md

 You can write the comments directly to your Model file, using the `--write (-W)` option, or force to not write with `--nowrite (-N)`.

+Alternatively using the `--write-mixin (-M)` option will only add a mixin tag to your Model file, writing the rest in (`_ide_helper_models.php`).
+The class name will be different from the model, avoiding the IDE duplicate annoyance.

 > Please make sure to back up your models, before writing the info.

 Writing to the models should keep the existing comments and only append new properties/methods.